contagon/handbook/handbook/3-priesthood-principles.md

 ## 3.0 Introduction

 The priesthood is the authority and power of God.
 Through the priesthood, Heavenly Father accomplishes His work “to bring to pass the immortality and eternal life of man” ([Moses 1:39](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/1?lang=eng&id=p39#p39)).
-God grants authority and power to His sons and daughters on earth to help carry out this work (see [1](1-work-of-salvation-and-exaltation.md)).
+God grants authority and power to His sons and daughters on earth to help carry out this work (see [chapter 1](1-work-of-salvation-and-exaltation.md)).

 ## 3.1 Restoration of the Priesthood